cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-instance.md

 </p>

 ### 1. Create/Edit Training Instance
 An instructor can use this panel to edit basic information about the training instance.
 The title is used to identify training instance among others but doesn't have to be unique.
 The start time and end time defines the time frame when trainees can access training run of the appropriate training instance.
-Both time values must be in the future and start time must be before the end time.
+Both time values must be in the future and the start time must be before the end time.
 The access token is used by the trainees to access a game.
 The instructor must also choose a Training Definition, but they can only choose from:

 * Released training definitions and definitions created by the instructor, if they also have the instructor role.
 * All definitions (released/unreleased), if they also have the administrator role.